This post may contain affiliate links. Please see our disclosure policy.

 If you try something different out, please leave a comment below letting us all know how it turned out!

 Green beans – Try this same recipe with asparagus, chopped broccoli, or kale!
-I wouldn’t suggest using canned green beans as they will not be crispy.
+I wouldn’t suggest using canned green beans, as they will not be crispy.

 Granulated garlic – Garlic powder is a 1:1 replacement for granulated garlic.
 If you’d like to use fresh garlic, wait to add it until after you remove the lid from the green bean steaming, and then cook for 2 minutes at the end.
 This will prevent the fresh garlic from burning.

-Maple syrup – In place of maple syrup you can use honey, date syrup, or brown sugar to add sweetness to this recipe.
+Maple syrup – In place of maple syrup, you can use honey, date syrup, or brown sugar to add sweetness to this recipe.

-Coconut aminos – For that same savory umami flavor you get from coconut aminos, you can substitute in soy sauce, tamari, or Worcestershire sauce.
+Coconut aminos – For that same savory umami flavor you get from coconut aminos, you can substitute soy sauce, tamari, or Worcestershire sauce.

 crack green bean recipe